 In the WBTC example we touched upon earlier, the Bitcoin and Ethereum blockchains would be zones that connect using a single Cosmos Hub.
 Any interaction between the two blockchains would be conducted using smart contracts, which reduces the need to rely on a centralized party to make it work.

-With Cosmos, we can also bypass the need to create multiple bridges to connect today’s blockchains and the ones going live tomorrow.
+With the Cosmos Network, we can also bypass the need to create multiple bridges to connect today’s blockchains and the ones going live tomorrow.
 For example, we won’t have to build a bridge between Polkadot and Bitcoin, Polkadot and Solana, and Bitcoin and Solana, but instead all three chains could plug into each other using a single Cosmos Hub.

 The ATOM token